 - Air breathers; all reptiles are born with lungs and use them to get oxygen from the air;

-- Oviparous: they lay eggs (although some snakes give birth to live young).
+- Oviparous: they lay eggs (although some snakes, chameleons and lizards give birth to live young).

 Turtle, Tortoise, Terrapin – What is the Difference?

-All reptiles with either a soft or bony shell and a backbone are called turtles.
-There are approximately 263 species of turtles in the world and they can be divided into three major groups: tortoises, freshwater turtles or terrapins, and marine turtles.
+All reptiles with a shell consisting of a top half, the carapace, and a bottom half, the plastron, are called turtles.

+The shell consists of bone as well as keratinous layer on top.
+Depending on the species, bone and keratinous layer can be developed quite differently, as can be seen in e.g. soft- and hard-shelled turtles.
+There are over 310 species of turtles in the world and they can be divided into three major groups: tortoises, freshwater turtles or terrapins, and marine turtles.

 The term tortoise usually refers to any strictly land-dwelling turtle, while the word terrapin means “small turtle” and is usually used when referring to turtles living in fresh and brackish areas, spending their time both on land and in water.
 The word “turtle” usually refers to those species spending most of their lives in water (either fresh or salty).